<meta name="robots" content="noindex">

 32

-The following was discussed with Director Clinton: Recently Approved Safe Sleep Regulations in Effect (PIN 20-24-CCP).
-LPA also informed Director to have staff sleep infants on their backs and check on them at a maximum at least every 15 minutes to check on signs on distress (and document their condition which includes but not limited to labored breathing, flushed skin color, increase in body temperature and restlessness).
-LPA already provided a copy of Safe Sleep PIN 20-24-CCP.
+The following was discussed with Director: Recently Approved Safe Sleep Regulations in Effect (PIN 20-24-CCP).
+LPA also informed Director to have staff sleep infants on their backs and check on them at a maximum at least every 15 minutes to observing signs on distress, labored breathing, flushed skin color, increase in body temperature and restlessness).

-LPA advised Site Supervisor that all adults 18 years of age and older providing Care & Supervision and/or have continuous presence in the facility shall adhere to a criminal background clearance with the Department of Justice, FBI and Child Abuse Index Check.
-Records for all children and staff must be maintained for three (3) years after separation from the facility.
-The Site Supervisor was also advised of the requirement to report Unusual Incidents and/or injuries to the parent/guardian and to CCL within the time frame specified by the regulation.
+LPA advised Director Lisa Clinton that all adults 18 years of age and older providing Care & Supervision and/or have continuous presence in the facility shall adhere to a criminal background clearance with the Department of Justice, FBI and Child Abuse Index Check.
+Records for all children and staff must be maintained for three (3) years after separation from the facility and report Unusual Incidents to parents/guardians and Licensing within the time frame specified by the regulation.
+To improve the quality and value of the new inspection process, a survey will be sent to the email address provided.
+Please complete the survey and share your inspection experience.
+If you have any questions regarding the process or tools, please send them by email to inspectionprocess@dss.ca.gov.
+For additional information regarding the inspection and its tools and methods, please visit the Program website at www.cdss.ca.gov/inforesources/community-care-licensing/tion-process.

 LICENSING EVALUATOR SIGNATURE: